Medically reviewed by Drugs.com. Last updated on Jun 9, 2020.

 Dosing: Adjustment for Toxicity

-Intolerable pruritus: Consider reducing dose to 5 mg every other day (patients intolerant to 5 mg once daily) or 5 mg once daily (patients intolerant to 10 mg once daily).
-May also interrupt dosing for up to 2 weeks followed by reintroduction at a reduced dosage.
-To achieve optimal response, increase to 10 mg once daily, as tolerated.
+Noncirrhotic or compensated cirrhotic Child-Pugh class A: Reduce dose to 5 mg every other day (for patients intolerant to 5 mg once daily) or 5 mg once daily (for patients intolerant to 10 mg once daily) or may interrupt therapy for up to 2 weeks (and restart at a reduced dose).
+If re-initiating therapy after dose reduction or interruption, titrate the dose based on response and tolerability and adjust according to Child-Pugh classification.

 Persistent intolerable pruritus: Consider discontinuing therapy.